charlenetolentino/mattsnotes/401-main/reading401-09.md

 Questions:

-1. What header(s) are used in authentication and authorization
+1. Who header(s) are used in authentication and authorization

   - basic credentials

-1. What is safe to put into a JWT
+1. Who is safe to put into a JWT

   - username password and roles